MicrosoftLearning/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-04_instructions.md

     }
     ```

-1. Once you've added the JSON to the Documents tab, click **Save**.
+1. Once you've added the JSON to the Items tab, click **Save**.

-1. You can see each document that has been saved by clicking each document on the left-hand menu.
+1. You can see each item that has been saved by clicking each item on the left-hand menu.

 ### Task 3: Run queries in the Azure portal.

-1. In the Azure portal, in the **documents** screen, click on the button **New SQL Query**.
+1. In the Azure portal, in the **Data Explorer** screen, click on the **Clothing** Database, click on the button **New SQL Query**.

     > **Note**: A Query 1 screen appears which shows the query **SELECT * FROM c** .